Close

 Reducing Water Usage During Product Use

 The Lion Group is working to reduce water usage throughout the lifecycles of its products.
-To reduce water usage during product use—the product life cycle stage that accounts for the greatest portion of water use—we provide environmentally friendly products that help save water.
+To reduce water usage during product use—the product lifecycle stage that accounts for the greatest portion of water use—we provide environmentally friendly products that help save water.
 For example, since 2020, all Lion liquid laundry detergents can be used with just one rinse cycle.In 2023, we also developed and marketed Acron Smart Care, a zero-rinse laundry detergent.

 Going forward, we will continue to develop products that help reduce water usage during product use and promote environmentally friendly habits as we strive to reduce the environmental impact of households.